antmicro/kenning/docs/source/json-scenarios.md

 }
 ```

-As it can be observed, the parameters allow the user to:
+As visible, the parameters allow the user to:

 * specify the dataset's location,
 * download the dataset,